 Q: What’s an effective way to handle emergencies?

 A. Being a property manager means that you have to be reliable.
 If someone calls for a “maintenance emergency” and they don’t hear back until the next day, trust will erode.
 Emergencies will happen and your owners or tenants may need to reach someone during the hours that you’re normally not working.
 We’ve seen many property managers achieve success with a 24-hour emergency hotline.
 You don’t necessarily have to be the person answering that call, but having someone available when your owners or tenants are in trouble will bring peace of mind during emergencies.
 That way their call is acknowledged and you don’t have to hold yourself accountable to answering those 2am emergencies.
 There are several reliable services you can use to ensure a line of communication is always open.
-AppFolio and Unicom are a couple options for 24/7 maintenance hotlines.
+AppFolio is one option for a 24/7 maintenance hotline.

 Q: What’s the best way to handle sales meetings with clients who are overseas or out of state?